-Title: Professor of Marketing & Sorensen Jr. Fellow
+Title: Graduate Program Director and Professor of Marketing

-Rajesh Bagchi is a Professor of Marketing and the Richard E. Sorensen Junior Faculty fellow at the Pamplin College of Business, Virginia Tech.
+Dr. Rajesh Bagchi is a Professor of Marketing at the Pamplin College of Business, Virginia Tech.
 Rajesh received his Bachelors degree from the Indian Institute of Technology (IIT), Mumbai in Civil Engineering in 1998 and his Masters degree from the University of Cincinnati in Environmental Engineering in 2000.
 Rajesh worked in several high technology start-ups before obtaining his Doctoral degree in Marketing from the University of Colorado, Boulder in 2008.

 Rajesh studies the psychological processes that underlie consumer and managerial decision-making.
 His research primarily focuses on two areas: a) how numerical markers influence consumer judgments and behaviors, and b) how consumers form pricing judgments.
 Rajesh often draws from and contributes to several literatures, such as those on numerical cognitions, numerosity, goals, consumer financial decision-making, and pricing.